seifane/aur-build-server/README.md

 ## Worker
 The worker connects to the server and await instructions to build packages.
 It is strictly in charge of building of the packages.
+It loads the configuration from `config_worker.json` by default.

 Once it is done with the build it will upload the artifacts back to the server.
 You can have any numbers of workers at any time connected to the server.
 This allows to scale the number available workers based on the size of the repo you're building.